fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Automation, see below, can be used for more advanced schedules, like for example multiple synchronization periods per day or different synchronization periods for different days.

-It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.
+It is possible to install FullEmail in multiple user profiles, for example a personal and a work profile, and to configure FullEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

 It is also possible to create [filter rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.